 “Often I find when I start digging in with students, there’s always interesting stories like special projects people took on, things they do over and above just because they get bored and want some stimulation, some challenge,” Stiles says.
 “Showing that you can accomplish things and make things happen—people want to hire people like that.
 They want to know that somebody can run with something and get it done and do a good job at it.”
-Get brainstorming and remind yourself about how awesome you were that summer you worked at the mall!
+Get brainstorming and remind yourself about how awesome you were at your summer job!

-5. Arrange descriptions into concise bullet points that pack a punch
+5. instead of long descriptions, use concise bullet points that pack a punch.

 Once upon a time, you may have taken a literature class that taught you about the power of lengthy, flowing descriptions.
 Now, take all of that information… and forget about it.
 When it comes to your resume, “complete sentences can go out the window,” Stiles says.
 Again, employers don’t have time to read through long paragraph descriptions in your resume, so use bullet points with short sentences to describe your experiences.